sig-gis/Liberia_NSC_ForestMonitoringTraining/03_Sampling_Design/01_SEPAL_sampling_design.md

   i.
 Think about your forest and non-forest classes.
 Which do you think should be high confidence?
 Which should be low confidence?
 Why?

   ii.
 Click on the box under **“high confidence”** and assign your high confidence class(es).
-For this exercise, please assign both Forest & Non-forest to the high confidence class.
-If you assign either to the low confidence class, you will not be able to use the CEO-SEPAL bridge in Exercise 4.2.
+For this exercise, please assign the classes to high-confidence as shown in the image below.

   iii.
 Then, click on the box under **“low confidence”** that appears and assign the corresponding class(es).

   iv.
 If you make a mistake, you may use Backspace on your keyboard to remove the classes.
 Additionally, if you change one of the sliders slightly and, move it back, the class assignments will have been reset and you can restart the process.

- c. <ins> DO NOT assign your No Data class to either high or low confidence. </ins>
+ c. <ins> DO NOT assign your `nodata` or `clouds` classes to either high or low confidence. </ins>

  <img align="center" src="../images/sampling/srs_7.png"  vspace="10" width="600" border-radius="50%">